 Besides these partnerships, China has also developed some unique partnerships with countries based on specific bilateral interests.
 For instance, China has signed the Global Comprehensive Strategic Partnership for the 21st Century with the United Kingdom in 2015 which allows both countries to go beyond bilateral interests and make efforts for “world peace and prosperity.”
 Similarly, China has developed Friendly Cooperative Partnership with Armenia and Japan which emphasizes limitations of these relations due to divergent strategic interests.
 Furthermore, despite identifying China as a ‘systemic rival’, Germany maintains a special relationship titled as All-round Strategic Partnership with China.
 Contrary to these recognized partnerships, China’s relations with countries like the USA, Colombia and a few countries in Africa have not been defined yet as “partnership” due to several factors.
 Lastly, there are currently 14 countries left in the world (after Honduras’s recognition to mainland China) which do not have official diplomatic relations with China.
 These countries, excluding Bhutan, instead, maintain official relations with Taiwan.
 Most of these countries are from South America and Caribbean region while rest of them lie in the South Pacific Ocean.

-Omkar Bhole is a Senior Research Associate at Organization for Research on China and Asia (ORCA).
-He is a Chinese language student and completed Masters in China Studies from Somaiya University, Mumbai.
-He has completed the HSK 4 level of Chinese language proficiency and works as a Chinese language instructor.
-His research interests are China’s foreign policy in Asia, China’s economic transformation and China’s domestic politics.
-He has previously done internships at the Institute of Chinese Studies (ICS) and What China Reads.
-He has presented papers at the 1st All India Conference of East Asian Studies and 16th All India Conference on China Studies.
-He can be reached @bhole_omkar on Twitter or him email at obhole96@gmail.com
+Omkar Bhole is a Senior Research Associate at the Organisation for Research on China and Asia (ORCA).
+He has studied Chinese language up to HSK4 and completed Masters in China Studies from Somaiya University, Mumbai.
+He has previously worked as a Chinese language instructor in Mumbai and Pune.
+His research interests are India’s neighbourhood policy, China’s foreign policy in South Asia, economic transformation and current dynamics of Chinese economy and its domestic politics.
+He was previously associated with the Institute of Chinese Studies (ICS) and What China Reads.
+He has also presented papers at several conferences on China.
+Omkar is currently working on understanding China’s Digital Yuan initiative and its implications for the South Asian region including India.
+He can be reached at obhole96@gmail.com and @bhole_omkar on Twitter.

 Get a daily dose of local and national news from China, top trends in Chinese social media and what it means for India and the region at large.